 - Add all the cooked pork back to the Dutch oven and pour the pureed tomatillo green pepper sauce over and mix together completely to incorporate.
 Bring to a quick boil, close the lid and cook on low for 3 hours or until fork tender, stirring occasionally.

 - After 3 hours, stir in remaining 1 cup cilantro infused chile verde puree.
 Serve hot with warmed tortillas or biscuits to sop up the amazing chile verde gravy.
 (See Note 3)

 Instant Pot Method

-- Options to add to this to make it go further are fork tender, cubed and boiled red potatoes or beans.
-Add after the 3 hour mark and stir in with remaining cup of chile verde puree, cover and heat to warm through.
+- Optional ingredients to add to this to make it go further are fork tender, cubed and boiled red potatoes or cooked beans.
+Add after the 3 hour mark, stir in cooked potatoes or beans with remaining cup of chile verde puree, cover and heat to warm through.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.